 Mumbai Maharashtra, India Travel Guide

 Mumbai's cuisine holds bold and balanced flavors.
 Ingredients like rice, wheat, lentils, coconut, tamarind, jaggery, and a variety of spices form the foundation.
 A complex interplay of spicy, tangy, sweet, and savory notes is found.
-Maharashtrian cuisine often balances sweet and tart elements.
+Maharashtrian cuisine often balances sweet and sour elements.
 Coastal dishes feature fresh seafood and coconut.

 Fresh seafood prepared in Konkani or Malvani styles, with coconut-based gravies and spicy masalas.